Rene Pinto Preview, Player Props: Rays vs. Mariners

 Rene Pinto At The Plate

-- Pinto is hitting .302 with two doubles, three home runs and two walks.
+- Pinto has two doubles, four home runs and two walks while batting .298.

-- Pinto enters this game on a five-game hitting streak.
-In his last outings, he's hitting .467 with two homers.
+- Pinto will look to extend his six-game hitting streak.
+He's batting .375 with three homers during his last games.

-- Looking at the 20 games he has played this season, he's went deep in three of them (15.0%), and in 5.5% of his trips to the dish.
+- Looking at the 21 games he has played this year, he's hit a long ball in four of them (19.0%), and in 6.8% of his trips to the dish.

-- Pinto has an RBI in five of 20 games this season, with multiple RBI in four of them.
+- In 28.6% of his games this year, Pinto has notched at least one RBI.
+In five of those games (23.8%) he recorded more than one RBI.

-- He has scored a run in four of 20 games so far this season.
+- He has scored a run in five of 21 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.